 Many types of moving violations can cause your rates to go up, but others may not.
 Your insurance company will increase your premium if they think you’re a high-risk driver.
 One or two speeding tickets for going five over the limit aren’t likely to cause your rates to go up.
 But your insurer might bump up your rates if you rack up violations on your record, even if they seem as simple as a speeding ticket or running a red light.

-Your insurance company is almost sure to raise your rates if you get a serious violation, like a DUI, on your record.
+Your insurance provider is almost sure to raise your rates if you get a serious violation, like a DUI, on your record.
 This kind of infraction is often enough to get your license suspended and will signal to your insurer that you’re an unsafe or reckless driver.

 Here are some violations that’ll more than likely increase your rates: